 Q: How much is it?

-We now work with centers across the country.
 Please contact the center or recreation board that is hosting the class you want to attend.

 Q: Do you have your own building/facility?